tobyhodges/fair-research-software/episodes/08-code-correctness.md

     return duration_hours
 ```

-Let's create a new python file `test_code.py` in the root of our project
+Let's create a new Python file `test_code.py` in the root of our project
-folder to store our tests.
+directory to store our tests.

 ``` bash
 (venv_spacewalks) $ cd spacewalks